Xamth One Nature

 Primary school aged children may show their angst differently than the pre-schoolers.
 Anger and aggression are the dominant reactions in primary school goers when they get to know of separation.
 They may also feel unloved by their parents and start blaming themselves or the parents for putting them in such distress.

 Children in pre-teens start avoiding their parents and the reality of their separation.
 They may cover up their emotions and start looking for substitutes as a means of avoidance.
 The pre-teens are just on the cusp of forming opinions and they start feeling embarrassed and let-down by their parents.

 Teens are much expressive when it comes to showing their insecurity and angst.
 They substitute their friends for the family and try to be all-out and independent sooner.
 They may become rebellious or act as a father/mother figure to their younger siblings in the family.

-How the children take their parents’ separation depends largely on how the new is broken to them and how the parents conduct themselves infront of the children.
-A hearty explanation with the warm and caring act by both parents may reduce the insecurity to a great extent.
+How the children take their parents’ separation depends largely on how the news is broken to them and how the parents conduct themselves in front of the children.
+A hearty explanation of the warm and caring act by both parents may reduce the insecurity to a great extent.

 Separation and divorce affect all the concerned drastically while demanding thoughtful ways to move-on keeping the children’s interests intact.

 Some suggestions to keep separation peaceful: